apache/pekko/docs/src/main/paradox/typed/distributed-pub-sub.md

 # Distributed Publish Subscribe in Cluster

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Distributed Publish Subscribe](../distributed-pub-sub.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Distributed Publish Subscribe](../distributed-pub-sub.md).

 ## Module info